aquiladev/bls-snap/README.md

 - `bls_createAccount` - Creates and returns new account.
 Snap uses seedprase from MetaMask through its API `snap_getBip44Entropy` in order to generate accounts.
 It allows to re-create the same accounts after snap re-installation.
 - `bls_getErc20Tokens` - Returns list of ERC20 tokens from snap state.
 - `bls_getErc20TokenBalance` - Returns ERC20 token balance from snap state.
-- `bls_getOperations` - Returns list of operations from snap state.
+- `bls_getActions` - Returns list of actions from snap state.
-- `bls_addOperation` - Adds new operation to snap state.
+- `bls_addAction` - Adds new action to snap state.
 - `bls_getBundles` - Returns list of bundles from snap state.
 - `bls_getBundle` - Returns the bundle from snap state with status check.
 - `bls_sendBundle` - Signs and sends new bundle with ordered list of operations to an aggreegator.